-- allocation of debts; and
+- allocation of existing debts; and

-- spousal support.
+- spousal support entitlement.

-It is important to note that Family Law Act specifically states that any agreements that address issues like parenting responsibilities, parenting time and child support are not binding to the court unless it is entered into after parties separate.
+It is important to note that Family Law Act specifically states that any agreements that address issues like parenting responsibilities, parenting time and child support are not binding to the court unless entered into after parties separate.
 This means that a cohabitation agreement term that purports to deal with parenting responsibilities, parenting time and child support is not binding on the court.
 It may, however assist the court in determining what is an appropriate order in the circumstances.
 Ultimately, if the parties proceed to litigation the court will consider the best interest of the child when making orders regarding issues such as parenting responsibilities, parenting time and child support.